 - Help with food- caring, cleaning and preparation.

-- Assisting of the elephant providers (mahout) with bathing and feeding the elephants and also with some other tasks in and outside the park.
+- Assisting of the elephant providers (mahout) with caring for he elephenats like feeding and also with some other tasks in and outside the park.

 - Poe and dirt scooping